Going to in Iceland? Joining one of our Iceland tours? You’re in the right place.

 Most people will visit Iceland and go on a road trip but if you are only visiting for a few days, you could just stay in Reykjavik and take day tours.

-• Take the flybus.
-Airport taxis are expensive (in excess of 150 Euro) but buses are affordable.
+- Take the FlyBus.
+Airport taxis are expensive (150 Euro+) but buses are affordable.
 There is a bus service that connects Reykjavik with every flight arrival and departure.
 That is, the bus schedule is timed with arriving flights so you don’t have to wait much to adhere to timetables.
 Buy your ticket and save considerably, then sit back and relax in the bus with your fellow flyers.
 Buy your FlyBus ticket here.

 Renting a car is usually cheaper (and we say usually because it may not be depending on the tour you book) but requires the ability to drive which may be complicated when the roads are icy so you may be better off simply booking day trips.